data-dot-all/dataall/documentation/userguide/docs/shares.md

 **Revoke item** next to the item that you want to revoke access to.
 The item will go to `PENDINGREVOKE` status and the request to `DRAFT` status.
 Access is granted until the request is submitted and processed.

-In the example above, we have revoked access tot he table *videogames* and the folder *pdfs*.
+In the example above, we have revoked access to the table *videogames* and the folder *pdfs*.

 ## **Submit a share request (requester)**

 Once the draft is ready, the requesters need to click on the **submit** button.
 The request should be now in the `SUBMITTED` state.
-Approvers can see the request in their received share requests, alongside the current shared items, failed items and pending items.
+Approvers can see the request in their received share requests, alongside the current shared items, revoked items, failed items and pending items.

 ![accept_share](pictures/shares/shares_submitted_inbox.png#zoom#shadow)